This guide will show you how to raise or lower the volume on your Mac using a Trackpad gesture.

 Let’s jump right in!

 - Download BetterTouchTool for your version of OSX/macOS from here.
 The trial version is fully functional.
-Note: BetterTouchTool is ‘pay what you want’ software and absolutely worth every penny, but you can decide for yourself before you decide to pay.
+Note: BetterTouchTool isn’t free, but it comes with a fully functional 45 day demo, so you can decide for yourself before you decide to pay (it’s worth every penny).
 Once the download has completed, install and then run it.
 A new item should appear in your main Menu Bar – give it a click.

 - Select Preferences from the drop-down menu.